This post is originally published in http://oleg.fi/gists/posts/2017-03-03-servant-and-db.html. This version is updated to use hoistServer.

 withResource1 :: MonadBaseControl IO m => Pool a -> (a -> b -> m c) -> b -> m c

-.
+withResource1 pool f b = withResource pool $ \a -> f a bAs you can see we’d need to wrap every handler in withResource1.
 It’s not very elegant, but it works.
 And is very simple to understand.

 hoistServer

-helper function. which let’s you to remove this kind of boilerplate.
-We’ll rewrite our handlers in MTL-style, with a MonadDB
+servant offers the hoistServer helper function. which let’s you to remove this kind of boilerplate.
+We’ll rewrite our handlers in MTL-style, with a MonadDB type class.
+For the sake of example let’s also add a MonadLog from log-base to the first endpoint.

 class MonadDB m where